-Buchanan is located 43 miles north of Roanoke and 25 miles south of Lexington.
+Buchanan is located 30 miles north of Roanoke and 25 miles south of Lexington, just off I-81.
 The town has access to several major interstates, which brings larger metropolitan markets within easy reach.
-Interstate 77 is within a 2-hour drive, Interstate 64W is $\frac{1}{2}$ hours north; and Interstate 64E is 1 1/2 hours north.
-Buchanan is approximately 40 miles from the Roanoke Blacksburg Regional Airport.
+Interstate 77 is within a 2-hour drive, Interstate 64W is 1⁄2 hours north; and Interstate 64E is 1 hours north.
+Buchanan is approximately 27 miles from the Roanoke Blacksburg Regional Airport.